Unboxed-Software/solana-course/content/type-cosplay.md

 }
 ```

 If the `discriminant` field of the account passed into the instruction as the `admin_config` account does not match the expected `AccountDiscriminant`, then the transaction will fail.
-Note that the instructions to required to initialize new accounts are not included in the example below.
+Simply make sure to set the appropriate value for `discriminant` when you initialize each account (not shown in the example), and then you can include these discriminant checks in every subsequent instruction.

 ```rust
 use anchor_lang::prelude::*;